groundhoggwp/groundhogg/README.txt

 > Adrian and his team have really built a great WordPress based CRM that’s really competitive with the big guys like ActiveCampagin.
 I would highly recommend it to anybody who is running WordPress.

-There are over [90 ⭐⭐⭐⭐⭐ reviews](https://wordpress.org/support/plugin/groundhogg/reviews/?filter=5) for Groundhogg on WordPress.org and even [more reviews on our Facebook Page](https://www.facebook.com/groundhoggwp/reviews/)!
+There are over [110 ⭐⭐⭐⭐⭐ reviews](https://wordpress.org/support/plugin/groundhogg/reviews/?filter=5) for Groundhogg on WordPress.org and even [more reviews on our Facebook Page](https://www.facebook.com/groundhoggwp/reviews/)!

-### Why Kris Britton of the KAYBE marketing agency moved all of his clients from HubSpot to Groundhogg!
+**Kris Britton of the KAYBE marketing agency moved all of his clients from HubSpot to Groundhogg!**

 [youtube https://youtu.be/EzQW0oexYFs]